isomerpages/moe-lkybl/_about-us/about-the-fund.md

 his new book, “My Lifelong Challenge: Singapore’s Bilingual Journey”.
 The Fund is set up as a company limited by guarantee, with Charity and Institution of a Public Character status.</p>
-<p>Bilingual education plays a crucial role in empowering our youth.
+<p>Bilingual education plays a crucial role in empowering our youths.
 Equipping
 them with proficiency in both English and their Mother Tongue Languages not only prepares them for a connected world but also fortifies their connection to our rich Asian heritage.</p>